lAlsancakl/drrr-music-bot/README.md

 > **Note:**
 > - If ffmpeg is not correctly installed or the folder is missing, audio processing will fail.
 > - Make sure the ffmpeg executable inside this folder has proper permissions.
+> - Make sure to add C:\ffmpeg\bin to your system environment variables.

 ---